020 88309782

 It's because the floor is too rough, isn't it?

 How to fix it?
-You could lightly sand or screen and re-coat the desired finish.
+You can lightly sand or screen the floor and apply a new coat of finish to achieve a smoother surface.

 But look at this one!
 Familiar, isn't it?